surniaulula/wpsso-breadcrumbs/readme.txt

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso-breadcrumbs/assets/icon-256x256.png">

+**WPSSO Core extension to add JSON-LD formatted Schema BreadcrumbList markup for Google and Search Engine Optimization (SEO).**

-**Uses Google's preferred Schema JSON-LD format for breadcrumbs.**
+Uses Google's preferred Schema JSON-LD format for breadcrumbs.

-**Most comprehensive Schema BreadcrumbsList markup of any plugin.**
+Most comprehensive Schema BreadcrumbsList markup of any plugin.

-**Adds Schema BreadcrumbList markup to posts, pages, and custom post types.**
+Adds Schema BreadcrumbList markup to posts, pages, and custom post types.

-**Select between using ancestors (page parents, grand-parents, etc.) or categories for breadcrumbs.**
+Select between using ancestors (page parents, grand-parents, etc.) or categories for breadcrumbs.

-**No theme function or template files to modify!**

 Simply activate / deactivate the plugin to enable / disable the addition of Schema BreadcrumbList markup.

+No theme function or template files to modify!
-**WPSSO Breadcrumbs Markup is *incredibly fast* and coded for performance:**

-WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.

-WPSSO Core and its extensions are fully tested and compatible with PHP v7.x (PHP v5.4 or better required).
+WPSSO Schema Breadcrumbs Markup is *incredibly fast* and coded for performance &mdash; WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its extensions are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).

-**New Extension for the WPSSO Core Plugin:**

-WPSSO Breadcrumbs Markup (aka WPSSO BC) is the newest extension for the WPSSO Core plugin.
-You can expect many more features in future versions, including breadcrumbs markup for archive type pages (dates, tags, categories, and custom terms / taxonomies).

 <h3>WPSSO Core Plugin Prerequisite</h3>

-WPSSO Breadcrumbs Markup (aka WPSSO BC) is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.
+WPSSO Schema Breadcrumbs Markup (aka WPSSO BC) is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.

 == Installation ==